rovingpen/path-of-the-kings/chapter-05.md

 *\_ Die!*

-*And yet among all of those curses....*
+*And yet among all of those curses...*

 *\_\*\*\*e \*e!*